 The Board and management team use a range of performance indicators to monitor and measure the performance of the business.
 However, in common with most businesses, the critical KPI's are focused on growth in sales and EBITDA and these are appraised against budget, forecast and last year's achieved levels.

-In terms of non-financial KPIs, the standard of service provided to customers is monitored via the scores from a programme of regular monthly "mystery diner" visits to our restaurants carried out by HGem.
-Due to the pandemic, the disruption has meant this measure has not been in use regularly.
+In terms of non-financial KPIs, the standard of service provided to guests is monitored via the scores from a programme of regular monthly "mystery diner" visits to our restaurants as well as guest feedback available to all of those who dine with us through use of a QR code all of which are carried out by HGem.
+These measures have seen significant improvement as the business returned to a normal course of operation.
 We also use feedback from health and safety audits conducted by an external company (Food Alert) to ensure that critical operating procedures are being adhered to.